backdrop-contrib/github_stats/README.md

 - *github_stats_max_per_cron*: The maximum number of items to fetch per cron run.
   Defaults to 5.
-- *github_stats_api_token*: The Github API token to use for fetching (to get a much higher rate limit.
+- *github_stats_api_token*: The Github API token to use for fetching (to get a much higher rate limit).
 If no token is set, the public API will be used.

 ## Installation